rjb1116/sun_coordinates/README.md

 ![Figure2](Figures/figure2.png)

-This can be calculated simply by adding two vectors: a vector pointing from the center of the sun to the center of the earth (Vector A) and a vector pointing from the center of the earth to the surface of the sun (Vector B).
+This can be calculated simply by adding two vectors: a vector pointing from the center of the sun to the center of the earth (Vector A) and a vector pointing from the center of the earth to the surface of the earth (Vector B).

 _**A**_ + _**B**_ = -_**C**_